Marriage - Preparation Guidelines - "Your Wedding Day"

 The couple is then given an interview with a priest or deacon of their choice.
 At that meeting the priest or deacon gives them an overview of the church’s expectation for their marriage.
 In most situations, this is the priest or deacon who will officiate at the marriage ceremony.

-During a subsequent meeting the priest or deacon shares the result of the FOCCUS inventory, discusses the date for their marriage, completes the necessary paperwork for ongoing preparation, including sessions with a married couple to discuss the FOCCUS inventory, and the 2 day marriage preparation class at the parish.
+During a subsequent meeting the priest or deacon shares the result of the FOCCUS inventory, discusses the date for their marriage, completes the necessary paperwork for ongoing preparation, including sessions with a married couple to discuss the FOCCUS or RE-FOCCUS inventory, and the 2 day marriage formation sessions at the parish.
 All necessary documents are also collected at this time.

 Subsequent meetings with the priest (or deacon) can be arranged when seen as necessary.